 - Ideally these sensors need to be located as follows:

-- Height around 1.5 meters above the ground
+- Height around 1.5 meters (5 feet) above the ground

 - Place on a North facing wall to avoid direct sunlight